Quantum effects of black holes and cosmological constant problem: Classical theory of general relativity

-where $\kappa=4\pi G$ ($G$ is the Newtonian gravitational constant) is Einstein gravitational constant in our convention and $\Lambda_c$ is the cosmological constant.
-Whereas the light velocity is set to unity as $c=1$, other natural constants $\kappa$ and $\hbar$ are written explicitly in this study.
-In this convention, the fundamental parameters can be expressed such as Planck length $l_p=\sqrt{G\hbar}$, Planck time $t_p=\sqrt{G\hbar}$, and Planck mass $m_p=\sqrt{\hbar/G}$ in our convention.
-We note that $\LLL/\hbar$ has a null physical-dimension in our definition.
-The Einstein equation and torsionless condition can be expresses as
+where $\kappa=4\pi G\approx1.03829 \textrm{s}^2\textrm{m}^{-1}\textrm{kg}^{-1}$ is the Einstein gravitational constant and $G$ is the Newtonian gravitational constant, and $\Lambda_{\textrm{c}}$ is the cosmological constant.
+Whereas light velocity is set to unity ($c=1$), the other physical constants $\kappa$ and $\hbar$ are written out explicitly in this study.
+By this convention, we express fundamental parameters such as the Planck length $l_p=\sqrt{\kappa\hbar}$, the Planck time $t_p=\sqrt{\kappa\hbar}$ and the Planck mass $m_p=\sqrt{\hbar/\kappa}$.
+We note that the gravitational Lagrangian $\LLL_G$ is dimensionless by this convention.
+The Einstein equation and torsion-less condition are provided as an Euler--Lagrange equation of motion concerning the vierbein- and spin forms such that:

-and they are obtained as a Euler--Lagrange equation by considering the variation with respect to the surface and spin forms.
-The cosmological constant is assigned to zero, hereafter.